LAST UPDATED: 23 January 2019

-‘Retirement’ is a word the greyhound racing industry like to use a lot — but for these gentle, affectionate dogs, it doesn't just mean the end to their racing life — it means the end of life itself.
+‘Retirement’ is a word the greyhound racing industry like to use a lot — but for many of these gentle, affectionate dogs, it doesn't just mean the end to their racing life — it means the end of life itself.
 Thankfully, there are a lucky few who are rescued, and discover how great life can be beyond the race track.

 We asked you to share your greyhound adoption stories — and we think they demonstrate better than anything what 'retirement' should look like for all greyhounds: